-Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with the same employer, both Australian Apprenticeships may be eligible to attract the Hiring Incentive at the part-time rate.
+Where an Australian Apprentice is undertaking two Australian Apprenticeships (with qualifications and occupations listed on Appendix A - Australian Apprenticeships Priority List) concurrently with the same employer both Australian Apprenticeships may be eligible to attract the Priority Hiring Incentive at the parttime rate.

-Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with different employers, both Australian Apprenticeships may be eligible to attract the Hiring Incentive at the part-time rate.
+Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with different employers, both Australian Apprenticeships may be eligible to attract the Priority Hiring Incentive at the part-time rate.
 Where there are overlapping Claim periods, an employer can only claim up to one full-time rate for any one apprentice.